Characters of Holby City: Judith Marchant

 Shelagh McLeod plays clinical matron Judith Marchant.
 She initially clashes with consultant nurse Mark Williams, though they become closer when Mark supports her during a hard day.
 Mark's daughter Chrissie starts dislikes Judith when she discovers she suggested Mark be made redundant and they later clash when Chrissie accuses her of embarrassing her in front of her nurses.
 When Judith's son Connor is admitted to the hospital with alcohol poisoning, her ex-husband Paul arrives and blames Judith for not informing him sooner.
 Mark is hostile towards him and annoys Judith by interfering, so Mark then talks to Paul and they reach a truce, and Judith and Mark are friends again and decide to meet up on boxing day.
 Judith and Mark begin a romantic relationship.
 She loses her job when CEO Vanessa Lytton requires a scapegoat for a hospital scandal, and Judith decides to move to Manchester, where Paul is moving with Connor.
 She later returned in March to get a reference from Vanessa for another job.
-The reference is useless and Mark has been preoccupied with Daisha and hasn't taken the time to talk to Vanessa as he promised Judith he was.
+The reference is useless and Mark has been preoccupied with Daisha and has not taken the time to talk to Vanessa as he promised Judith he was.
 After a small confrontation they agree to meet in the cafe.
-When Mark doesn't turn up because he is with Daisha, Judith leaves a voicemail telling him it's over between them; she can't be second best again, and leaves for Manchester that night.
+When Mark does not turn up because he is with Daisha, Judith leaves a voicemail telling him it is over between them; she can not be second best again, and leaves for Manchester that night.